Big Tech faces 'major' EU law on hate speech, disinformation

 Negotiators were hoping to hammer out a deal before the end of Friday, ahead of French elections Sunday.
 A new French government could stake out different positions on digital content.

+The need to regulate Big Tech more effectively came into sharper focus after the 2016 U.S. presidential election, when Russia was found to have used social media platforms to try to influence the country’s vote.
+Tech companies like Facebook and Twitter promised to crack down on disinformation, but the problems have only worsened.
+During the pandemic, health misinformation blossomed and again the companies were slow to act, cracking down after years of allowing anti-vaccine falsehoods to thrive on their platforms.

-Under the new law, social media platforms like Facebook and Twitter would have to give users tools to flag things like hate speech in an “easy and effective way” so that it can be swiftly removed.
+Under the EU law, governments would be able to request companies take down a wide range of content that would be deemed illegal, including material that promotes terrorism, child sexual abuse, hate speech and commercial scams.
+Social media platforms like Facebook and Twitter would have to give users tools to flag such content in an “easy and effective way” so that it can be swiftly removed.
 Online marketplaces like Amazon would have to do the same for dodgy products, such as counterfeit sneakers or unsafe toys.

 These systems will be standardized so that they will work the same way on any online platform.